B-Richie/Dapper_DAL/README.md

 How It Works:

 	BaseService.cs
 		Abstract class implementing Dapper database commands.
 An abstract IDbConnection property is passed in containing the provider and connection string to your database of choice.
+You will have the ability to use multiple providers or multiple connection strings from the same provider for a single request!
 Inherit this class within your service layer.

 	ConnectionStringConfiguration.cs